zachvalenta/jvns.ca/content/post/2016-12-31-asking-good-questions.markdown

 to me in the best way.

-If I ask a good series of questions, then I can help the person explain what they know to me and guide them to telling me the stuff I’m interested in knowing.
+If I ask a good series of questions, then I can help the person explain what they know to me efficiently and guide them to telling me the stuff I’m interested in knowing.
 So let’s talk about how to do that!

 ### State what you know